Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon

 \subsection{The Energy Spectrum of Forced Turbulence}

 Once the driving force is turned on, the fluid is rapidly excited into a turbulent state.
 Figure \ref{fig:driven_turb_vort_ux_Ek} shows the numerical evolution of the vorticity \prettyref{eq:def_vorticity}, velocity component $u_{x}$ and total kinetic energy spectrum \prettyref{eq:def_Ek} at four different representative times.
-It clearly reveals the homogeneous and isotropic character of the turbulent flow, the development of small scale velocity fluctuations into large scale structures and the growth of the energy spectrum into small wavenumbers.
-Also, the maximum velocity of the fluid $\bm{u}\sim10^{-3}\ll1$ which lies in the non-relativistic regime.
+It clearly reveals the homogeneous and isotropic character of the turbulent flow, the development of small-scale velocity fluctuations into large-scale structures and the growth of the energy spectrum into small wavenumbers.
+Also, the maximum velocity of the fluid is $\bm{u}\sim10^{-3}\ll1$, which lies in the non-relativistic regime.

-Before discussing the energy spectrum, we first see how the kinetic energy of fluid is changed.
+Before discussing the energy spectrum, we first see how the kinetic energy of the fluid changes.
 Figure \ref{fig:driven_turb_mean_total_Ek} shows the evolution of the mean kinetic energy, while Figure \ref{fig:driven_turb_Ek_v} presents the corresponding energy spectrum of the driven turbulence.
 In contrast to that in the decaying case (see Figure \ref{fig:mean_kinetic_total_energy_of_decaying_turbulence}), it exhibits a rapid initial increase and then fluctuates about an approximately constant value.
 This indicates that the turbulent flow reaches a quasi-steady state.
-We term it quasi-steady because the fluid is confined in a finite domain and no large scale friction is provided which allows energy to accumulate at the system scale $L$.
-Over sufficiently long time evolution, this accumulation may lead to energy condensation and the emergence of coherent vortices \citep{DynamicsEnergyCondensation2007,DrivenBlackHoles2019}.
+We term it quasi-steady because the fluid is confined in a finite domain and no large-scale friction is provided, which allows energy to accumulate at the system scale $L$.
+Over sufficiently long time evolution, this accumulation may lead to energy condensation and the emergence of coherent vortices \citep{DynamicsEnergyCondensation2007,DrivenBlackHoles2021}.
 In our simulations, however, the system was not evolved for such a prolonged period, so no energy condensation is observed.
-The largest scale of the vortices is about $k=10$, which gives a wavelength $\lambda\sim2\pi/k\sim150$ as can been seen in Figure \ref{fig:driven_turb_vort_ux_Ek}.
+The largest scale of the vortices is about $k=10$, which gives a wavelength $\lambda\sim2\pi/k\sim150$ as can be seen in Figure \ref{fig:driven_turb_vort_ux_Ek}.